A popular adage suggests we should “eat breakfast like a king, lunch like a prince and dinner like a pauper”.

 I see a lot of arguments online regarding whether high fat keto or high protein is optimal.
 I think these arguments come down to context.
 The table below gives some guidance as to which approach might be right for you initially based on:

-- waist to height ratio (this is going to be more useful than BMI to tell you if you still need to lose a bit of weight).
+waist to height ratio (this is going to be more useful than the BMI chart to tell you if you still need to lose a bit of weight).

 This graphic from Dr Ted Naiman demonstrates how foods are all somewhere on the sliding scale between maximum energy density and maximum nutrient density.
 If we are aiming for long term weight loss, we want to maximise nutrient density as much as we can while keeping blood glucose levels and insulin levels low.
 Then as we improve blood glucose levels and insulin sensitivity we will be able continue to move towards the right to more nutrient dense approaches which will help to provide satiety and adequate nutrition with less energy.

 If / when we reach our ideal weight or level of body fat, we can afford to add back in some more energy dense foods because we are no longer trying to use the glucose in our liver (glycogen) and body fat from our belly.

 I originally started eating ketogenically a few years ago by eating very high fat, lower protein, and very low (sometimes zero) carbs.
 That worked for a while, and I lost weight, but as time went on, I found that I was eating so much fat and so little protein that I was getting hungry all the time.

 I now get plenty of protein on my eating days.
 I am 5’3″ and eat 125g on the days that I feast.
 I find with this approach I am less hungry and my Protocol requires me to fast less often.